Network monarchy: Background

-Since the coup in 1991 and Black May crisis in 1992, Prem Tinsulanond, Privy Council of Thailand, acted on behalf of the monarch to restore political equilibrium.
-However, following the landslide election victories of popular prime minister Thaksin Shinawatra in 2001 and 2005, Thaksin sought to displace network monarchy with his new networks of his own formulate.
+Since the 1991 coup and the Black May crisis in 1992, Prem Tinsulanonda, President of the Privy Council of Thailand, acted on behalf of the monarch to restore political equilibrium.
+However, following the landslide election victories of popular prime minister Thaksin Shinawatra in 2001 and 2005, Thaksin sought to displace network monarchy with new networks of his own formulation.

 The network's ability to exercise power is based partly on Bhumibol's popularity and strict control of Bhumibol's popular image.
 According to Jost Pachaly of the Heinrich Böll Foundation, Bhumibol "plays an important role behind the scenes.
-But the role is difficult to assess because nothing is reported about it and no one really knows anything specific", due to lese majeste laws forbidding discussion about Bhumibol's political activities.
+But the role is difficult to assess because nothing is reported about it and no one really knows anything specific", due to lèse-majesté laws forbidding discussion about Bhumibol's political activities.
 Bhumibol's popularity was demonstrated following the 2003 Phnom Penh riots in Cambodia, when hundreds of Thai protesters, enraged by rumors that Cambodian rioters had stomped on photographs of Bhumibol, gathered outside the Cambodian embassy in Bangkok.
 Photographs of the stomping were not published in Thailand, but were available on the internet.
 The situation was resolved peacefully only when Police General Sant Sarutanonda told the crowd that he had received a call from royal secretary Arsa Sarasin conveying Bhumibol's request for calm.
 The crowd dispersed.

 Bhumibol reign

 Nishizaki commented that the prime minister Banharn Silpa-archa used the network monarchy to gain his popularity and political opportunities.
-Banharn success in business at his home town and then in Bangkok, Banharn donated a large amount of money to the Village Scouts, a right-wing, ultranationalist social movement supported by the network monarchy, which played important role in 6 October 1976 massacre.
+Banharn donated a large amount of money to the Village Scouts, a right-wing, ultranationalist social movement supported by the network monarchy, which played important role in 6 October 1976 massacre.
 This built a relationship between him and the network.
 Banharn also donated money to build hospitals, roads, and schools in Suphanburi and a royal family member usually presided at the opening ceremonies.
 Local people supported him and perceived him as a billionaire who was loyal to the monarchy.

 Vajiralongkorn reign

-In 2020, Supalak Ganjanakhundee of ISEAS Yusof Ishak Institute, observed the birth of the new network monarchy by the King's personal army, Red Rim Soldiers, with special characteristics, exempting them from the laws governing state regulations and making them no longer part of the government.
+In 2020, Supalak Ganjanakhundee of the ISEAS–Yusof Ishak Institute, observed that a "new network monarchy" was developing out of King Vajiralongkorn's personal army, the Red Rim Soldiers, with special characteristics, exempting them from the laws governing state regulations and making them no longer part of the government.
 The administration of the king's agencies is to be "at the royal pleasure".

 Further studies

-In 2017, Thongchai Winichakul, renowned historian, mentioned about its charismatic monarch of the network, but it was unstable institutions.
-He questioned that Thai political system may be working as an absolute monarchy in disguise.
+In 2017, Thongchai Winichakul, renowned historian, stated that the network monarchy relies on a charismatic monarch, which leads to unstable institutions that rely on individuals.
+He questioned whether Thai political system may be working as an absolute monarchy in disguise.

-In 2020, Nishizaki commented that the vast personal network credited to Bhumibol was not his creation alone but rather an expansion of royal-family ties decades earlier.
-Bhumibol expanded for his political resource he had inherited, but Bhumibol did not invent network monarchy, he solely took advantage of it.
+In 2020, Nishizaki commented that the vast personal network credited to Bhumibol was not his creation alone but rather an expansion of royal family ties forged decades earlier.
+Rather than inventing the network monarchy, Nishizaki argues that Bhumibol simply expanded the political resources he inherited for his own purposes.